+The next model in our list of upcoming bikes in India is the KTM 390 Adventure, which has been on test for quite sometime.
 The Australian bike maker recently introduced the 2017 KTM RC series in India early this year and is now gearing up for the launch of an all-new adventure bike, KTM 390 Adventure sometime next year.
 Before its launch here, the company will unveil it globally at the upcoming 2017 EICMA Motorcycle show in November 2017.
 Just so you know, the bike will be developed at Bajaj’s Chakan plant and will be exported to several international markets there.
 The power source on the KTM 390 Adventure will be a 373.2cc, single cylinder, liquid-cooled unit with an estimated power of 35-43bhp and 35-40Nm torque, while the transmission duties are likely to be carried over by a 6-speed gearbox.

 Expected Launch-Early 2018

 Expected Price-Rs 2.4 lakh to Rs 2.6 lakh